PragatiVerma18/Django-For-APIs/Web-APIs.md

 HTTP is a request-response protocol between two computers that have an existing TCP connection.
 The computer making the requests is known as the _client_ while the computer responding is known as the _server_.

 > Every HTTP message consists of a request/status line, headers, and optional body data.
+> The default port for HTTP is 80.

 ## Status Codes